5 Queries

 - Switch to Design View.

 All objects in Access have properties.
 These properties determine, among other things, the appearance of the object.
-The setting of the properties is possible in the Property Sheet.
-You can switch the visibility of the Property Sheet on and off with tab Design > Property Sheet (group Show/Hide).
-Faster is to using the keyboard shortcut F4.
+You can set properties in the Property Sheet.
+You can toggle the visibility of the Property Sheet with Query Design tab > Property Sheet (Show/Hide group).
+A faster way is to use the keyboard shortcut F4.

-To format the amounts as currencies, you need to change the property Format of field Amount.
+To format the amounts as currency, you need to change the Format property of the calculated Amount field.

 Name the query OrderRowAmount and click OK.

-The required data is in the tables Customers and Orders.
-There you need to create a query showing the customer data and order data.
-Finding the first order can be realized by changing Group By with Min in row Total.
+ANALYSIS: The required data is in the Customers and Orders tables.
+You need to create a query showing customer data and order data.
+Finding the first order can be achieved by by using Min

 Task 5.7 File: candy365.accdb